 - Occupied channel width

 There are lots of terms for this section of the syllabus!
-Many of them are listed above but the list is not exhaustive but we will try and define most of them as we go along during the lesson.
+Many of them are listed above but the list is not exhaustive, we will try and define most of them as we go along during the lesson.
 If there are any that are not defined or just want to review what they mean use the useful links below.

 If you are lucky we may even do a cut and stick exercise for the different terms.

 Before we look at the different factors which impact the amount of water that can be found in a river (discharge) we need to know something about discharge and what can be found within a river.
 Watch the following clip and answer the following questions: